How To Mentally Take Care Of Yourself During The Coronavirus Pandemic

 With that in mind, how can you stay sane during this trying time?

 With mobile technology advancements, it’s never been easier to stay connected others – via phone, text, email, instant chats, video chats and more.
 Use your free time to reach out to people.
 Create a sense of togetherness even though you are not physically together.
-Connect with friends and loved ones and reconnect with those you haven’t spoken to in a while.
+Connect with friends and loved ones and reconnect with those you haven’t spoken to in a while and maintain good mental health.

 Listen To Reputable Sources